shubhamprasad318/AI_health_care/README.md

 * **Disease Prediction**: Predicts diseases based on user-provided symptoms using machine learning models.
 * **Doctor Recommendation System**: Recommends doctors based on the predicted disease.
 * **Real-Time Chatbot**: A chatbot powered by AI to assist users with basic medical queries.
-* **Medical Record Management**: MySQL database integration to store and retrieve patient records.
+* **Medical Record Management**: MySQL database/Mongodb integration to store and retrieve patient records.
 * **Responsive Frontend**: User-friendly interface built using React.js that works across devices.

 ## **Technologies Used**